jisc-services/Public-Documentation/PublicationsRouter/v2/oai-pmh/VERBS.md

 ## ListMetadataFormats

-This request asks the OAI-PMH server to list the metadata formats that are available to the client
+This verb asks the OAI-PMH server to list the metadata formats that are available to the client

 Incoming parameters: